Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Detachment from work relationships and responsibilities becomes noticeable.
 You avoid colleagues or social interactions related to stress sources.
 You feel disconnected from your usual values or goals.

-Recent onset distinguishes burnout from lifelong ADHD patterns.
+Clear onset distinguishes burnout from lifelong ADHD patterns.
 You can identify when your symptoms began, often linking them to increased work demands or life changes.

-Environmental specificity means symptoms primarily affect work or stress-related areas.
+Situation-specific impairment means symptoms primarily affect work or stress-related areas.
 You function better in low-stress environments or during leisure activities.

 Daily Life Signals to Watch For